sakaiproject/sakai/plus/docs/INSTALL-BRIGHTSPACE.md

 D2L BrightSpace
 ---------------

-BrightSpace supports IMS Dynamic Configuration.
+BrightSpace supports LTI Dynamic Registration.
 Create a Tenant with a title, issuer, and registration unlock code.
-Then go to the SakaiPlus Tenant detail page and find the IMS Dynamic configuration URL and use that in the auto-provisioning screen of BrightSpace.
+Then go to the SakaiPlus Tenant detail page and find the LTI Dynamic Registration URL and use that in the auto-provisioning screen of BrightSpace.

 The issuer for a D2L system is the base URL of the system without a trailing slash: